don-smith/learning-holochain/tutorial-1.md

     This file defines all of the zomes in our project.

 1. Hopefully our Nix shell has finished building.
 If not, you'll have to wait before completing this step.
 Let's build the zome into Web Assembly (WASM).
-From the `happ` folder, inside your nix-shell, run this:
+From the `service` folder, inside your nix-shell, run this:

     ```sh
     CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown
     ```

-    If this succeeded, you won't see any errors, but you will have an `happ/target/wasm32-unknown-unknown/release/greeter.wasm` file.
+    If this succeeded, you won't see any errors, but you will have an `service/target/wasm32-unknown-unknown/release/greeter.wasm` file.

 1. Now let's build the DNA file